kaz-utashiro/greple/README.md

 ## PATTERNS

-If specific option is not provided, **greple** takes the first argument as a search pattern specified by **-le** option.
+If no specific option is given, **greple** takes the first argument as a search pattern specified by **--le** option.
 All of these patterns can be specified multiple times.

 Command itself is written in Perl, and any kind of Perl style regular